 Though realtors at this time used adjectives like "select" or "splendid" to describe the neighborhoods of the West End, the individuals who grew up there choose other terms.
-"Middle class", "a family neighborhood", "not elite" more accurately summarize the way former residents describe the neighborhood of their youth, whether it was in the 1910's, 1920's, 1930's, 1940's, 1950's or even 1960's.
-Dee Brown, for example, a well-known writer who spent a number of years in the mid-20's on Schiller Street reflects on the diversity of the West End in his memoir, When The Century Was Young.
+"Middle class," "a family neighborhood", "not elite" more accurately summarize the way former residents describe the neighborhood of their youth, whether it was in the 1910s, 1920s, 1930s, 1940s, 1950s or even 1960s.
+Dee Brown, for example, a well-known writer who spent a number of years in the mid-1920s on Schiller Street reflects on the diversity of the West End in his memoir, "When The Century Was Young."
 He notes that "Today, several of us would be classified as members of 'blue collar' families, but in that time and place the concept of middle class had not yet evolved."
-Included in Brown's "gang", for instance, were the sons of a preacher, a doctor, an engineer, a barber and a merchant.
+Included in Brown's "gang," for instance, were the sons of a preacher, a doctor, an engineer, a barber and a merchant.